Tips on planning for a flood.

 - Return home only when authorities indicate it is safe.

 - Clean and disinfect everything that got wet.
-Mud left from floodwater can contain sewage and chemicals.
-BC HealthLink has information in multiple languages about how to clean up after a flood.
+Mud left from floodwater can contain sewage and harmful chemicals.
+HealthLink BC has information in multiple languages about how to clean up after a flood.

-- Do not turn on electrical switches or wet electrical equipment unless verified by an electrician.
+- Do not turn on electrical or gas switches or wet electrical equipment unless verified by a professional.
+Find one using Technical Safety BC’s find a licensed contractor tool.

 - Throw out food contaminated by either flood waters or being left in an unplugged fridge.